crafter312/fabric-backrooms/README.md

     - intended to be used as 1-way interdimensional "elevator"
   - fixed https://bugs.mojang.com/browse/MC-186626 with hacky mixin
   - JSON config files using TechReborn config architecture
+  - Russian translation courtesy of mpustovoi on GitHub

 IN PROGRESS FEATURES